What Are The Best Chinese Street Foods To Experience?

 Tanghulu is a traditional Chinese street food that consists of skewered fruits covered in a crunchy, caramelized sugar coating.
 These candied fruit skewers are not only visually appealing but also offer a delightful combination of flavors and textures.
 Common fruits used for tanghulu include strawberries, grapes, and hawthorn berries, all of which are dipped in a sugar syrup and then rolled in sesame seeds or crushed nuts.
 The result is a sweet and tangy treat with a satisfying crunch that is perfect for satisfying your sweet tooth.

-See also What Are The Key Ingredients In Chinese Hot Pot?
+See also What Is The Role Of Tofu In Chinese Vegetarian Cuisine?

 Crunchy and Sweet